developerRitesh/magentoextensionworkbook/README.md

 5. Customer photo should be visible on (minicart+header section)

-Crate a shipping method where the customer can select a warehouse to  pick up the item itself instead of  home delivery (difficulty level:8)
+Create a shipping method where the customer can select a warehouse to  pick up the item itself instead of  home delivery (difficulty level:8)
 ------------------------------------------------------------------------------------------------
 Explanation : Customer want to order jacuzzi bathtub of  ceremic and  due to  its excetional weight , it is  non deliverable  and the customer have to go directly to  the nearest  warehouse to receive their  item